 You’re literally spoilt for choice – the wide range of restaurants in Marbella cater for all tastes in gastronomy and all wallets.
 If you’re keen on tapas, you’ll also find an excellent choice particularly in the Old Town.
 Look out for the Tapas Trail taking in the best in creative bites held every autumn.

-The resort has one of the highest concentrations of Michelin stars in Europe – a total of four restaurants in Marbella boast this culinary accolade: Restaurante Dani García, Skina, El Lago and Messina.
+The resort has one of the highest concentrations of Michelin stars in Europe.
+In 2021, a total of three restaurants in Marbella boast this culinary accolade: Skina, El Lago and Messina.
 There are also several other excellent restaurants as well as lots of good beach restaurants serving fresh fish and seafood including grilled sardines.

-If you fancy dining with an international flavour, there’s a huge choice from international bistro-type restaurants such as Becketts and The Orange Tree to cuisine-specific eateries such as Thai, Indian, Argentinian and Italian restaurants.
+If you fancy dining with an international flavour, there’s a huge choice.
+Dine in international bistro-type restaurants such as Becketts and The Orange Tree or cuisine-specific eateries such as Thai, Indian, Argentinian and Italian restaurants.

 What’s a typical local dish?